devilbox/vhost-gen/README.md

               will be merged with the ones found in the global template directory.
               Note, definitions in local vhost teplate directory take precedence over the ones found in the global template directory.
+  -d          Make this vhost the default virtual host.
   -s          If specified, the generated vhost will be saved in the location found in
               conf.yml.
 If not specified, vhost will be printed to stdout.
   -v          Be verbose.